qctipconf/qctipconf.github.io/contact.md

 ### Paper Submissions

-For questions about paper submissions, please contact the Program Committee Chair.
+For questions about paper submissions, please contact the Programme Committee Chair.

 <richard.kueng@jku.at>